Tuesday, September 16, 2025

 3. With your hands, begin to incorporate the flour, starting with the inner rim.

-4. Once the flour has been incorporated and the mixture has formed a mass of dough, then transfer the dough to a floured work surface.
+4. Once the flour has been incorporated and the mixture has formed a mass of dough, transfer the dough to a floured work surface.

 5. Keep incorporating the flour, turning the dough mass over several times while kneading so that the moist side of the dough is exposed to the floured surface, making sure the flour will be absorbed.
 Scrape up and discard any leftover hard bits of dough.

-6. Use the heel of your palm to push the dough down and away, and then fold the edge back over top to keep a round dough ball.
+6. Use the heel of your palm to push the dough down and away, and then fold the edge back over the top to keep a round dough ball.
 Do this process for about 5 minutes or until the dough is smooth.

 7. Now let the dough take a rest for about 30 minutes.